-14 Before the Great Depression, the typical home mortgage took the form of a balloon rollover with a short term, typically 5 to 10 years.
-Longer term loans were considered too risky by lenders, especially for nonamortizing loans for which the balance owed does not decline.
+37 Prior to the Great Depression, the typical home mortgage took the form of a balloon rollover with a short term, typically 5 to 10 years.
+Longer term loans were considered too risky by lenders, especially for non-amortizing loans for which the balance owed does not decline.